MelonKony/millmint/drafts/utopia/vekllei/oldvekllei.md

 6. Private ownership of private needs.
 7. Public ownership of public needs.

-*Municipalism* folds into broader conceptual ideas indigenous to Vekllei about space and ownership, found throughout its political system (as in the landscape sovereign) and its economy (as in product atheism).
-To this end, most ongoing construction and civic planning in the country invoke *Atlantic Municipalism* as a framework.
+*Sundress Municipalism* folds into broader conceptual ideas indigenous to Vekllei about space and ownership, found throughout its political system (as in the landscape sovereign) and its economy (as in product atheism).
+To this end, most ongoing construction and civic planning in the country invoke *Sundress Municipalism* as a framework.

 ## Economy